purple4reina/sample-apps/utils/proxy/README.md

 A proxy layer that prints all data payloads sent to the backend before rerouting them.

+NOTE: for some reason this proxy is not actually echoing the request bodies, though it does seem to be working otherwise!

 ## Usage

 Add this to your `serverless.yml`: